 - Who is this man who was sent among you?

-The believer answers: "My Lord is Allah, my religion is Islam, and that man is Muhammad ﷺ."
+The believer answers with clarity and certainty: "My Lord is Allah, my religion is Islam, and that man is Muhammad ﷺ."
+A voice calls out from the heavens: "My servant has spoken the truth."
 The angels say: "Sleep like a groom."
-The grave becomes wide and filled with light.
+The grave becomes wide and filled with light, and a window to Paradise is opened for him.

-The Prophet ﷺ taught us to seek refuge from the punishment of the grave in every prayer: "Allahumma inni a'udhu bika min adhabil-qabr..." — "O Allah, I seek refuge in You from the punishment of the grave..."
+The Prophet ﷺ taught us to seek refuge from the punishment of the grave in every prayer — in the final tashahhud, before the tasleem: "Allahumma inni a'udhu bika min adhabil-qabr, wa min adhab in-nar, wa min fitnatil-mahya wal-mamat, wa min sharri fitnatil-masihid-dajjal."
+He also said that Surah Al-Mulk, recited every night, will intercede for its reader and protect them from the punishment of the grave.

 "The wisest of people is the one who most frequently remembers death." — Prophet Muhammad ﷺ (Tirmidhi)